 - Tell the harasser to stop.
-Make it clear to the harasser that the behavior is unwelcome.
-Tell them to stop the behavior immediately.
-You can do this verbally, in a letter, or both.
+Make it clear that the behaviour is unwelcome and must stop immediately.
+It can be verbal, written, or both.

 - Tell the harasser’s supervisor.
 Employers have a responsibility to protect employees from sexual harassment.
-Complain to the harasser’s supervisor.
-Insist that management take action.
+Insist they take action.

-- Tell your union.
-If there is a union in your workplace, tell your steward about the harassment.
-File a grievance.
-Encourage the union to put an anti-sexual harassment clause in the collective agreement.
+- Tell the union.
+If there is union, tell the steward, file a grievance, and ask for an anti-sexual harassment clause in the collective agreement.

 - Contact the Saskatchewan Human Rights Commission.
-Commission staff members investigate complaints.
-Sometimes victims hesitate to complain because they fear retaliation.
-Any form of retaliation is against the Code.
+Any form of retaliation due to filing a complaint is prohibited by the Code.

 How is a human rights complaint initiated with the Saskatchewan Human Rights Commission?

 Typically, a complaint is initiated by filing an intake questionnaire which can be found online.
 A complainant may also contact our office by mail, telephone, or email and explain the situation to an intake consultant to begin the intake process.